-Luxury and boutique hotels in Japan
+Luxury holidays in Japan

 Japan is a dizzying mix of tradition and modernity, from the technicoloured metropolis of Tokyo to the powdered slops of Niseko, from the beautiful gardens of the geisha districts in Kanazawa captivates, to Hokkaidō’s Unesco-listed Shiretoko National Park.
 Visit ancient shrines, catch Kyoto’s cherry blossoms in full bloom, sip on saké or hop on a high-speed bullet train.
 You won’t want to say sayōnara to Japan.